felixmsalazar/felix-m-salazar.github.io/README.md

 ## Welcome

-This repository contains a collection of my projects in financial modeling, focusing on foreign exchange and credit market analysis.
+This repository contains a collection of my projects in financial modeling, focusing on foreign exchange, credit market analysis, and more.

 ## Project Highlights